snuk-io/challenges/front-end-challenge.md

 ### Responsiveness

-Make the webapp response so that it works on both desktop and mobile.
+Make the webapp responsive so that it works on both desktop and mobile.

 ## Framework

-Make your life easy by using a framework such as ReactJS.
+Make your life easy by using a framework such as ReactJS or bootstrap your environment using create-react-app.